-Bowing our knee does not happen automatically.
+Partnership does not happen automatically.

 Like any institution, God assigned different roles and responsibilities to the man and woman in order to successfully carry out His mission on earth.
-Both man and woman are valued, accepted and loved equally.
+His assignment is not indicative of value.

-It’s about trusting God first.
+Submission in marriage has always been about trusting God first.

-Husbands are normal human beings who make mistakes, fail and generally do things that scream “Not worthy of trust!”
+Because husbands are normal human beings who make mistakes, fail and generally do things that scream “Not worthy of trust!”
 The same way we wives do things that scream “Not worthy of love!”

-5. Submission is not for wimps
+5. It is not playing doormat

 But submission doesn’t mean a wife shies away from her responsibility as a helper.

 Strong marriages are made of two spouses who pull together in the same direction.
-A wife’s thoughts, opinions and contributions are powerful and are needed in her marriage.
+A wife’s thoughts, opinions and contributions are powerful and needed in her marriage.

 6. Submission won’t always be demanded of me

 I grew up with a tough dad but I married a sweet easy man.